couchbaselabs/cloud-monitoring-tool/README.md

 `docker-compose -f "docker-compose.dev.yml" up --build cloud_monitoring_tool`

 ##Release
-To release the tool needs to be bundled into a docker image and pushed to a container registry.
+To release the tool, it needs to be bundled into a docker image and pushed to a container registry.
 We use AWS ECR for this:

 `./release.sh {{ AWS_ECR_REGISTRY_URL }}`